-Joy Nicole Prim is a United Methodist missionary with the General Board of Global Ministries serving as a welfare case officer for migrant workers.
-She is based at the Mission for Migrant Workers at St. John’s Cathedral in Hong Kong, SAR.
-Ms. Prim was welcomed into the order of Deaconess and Home Missioner in May 2020 and consecrated as a Deaconess in May 2022.
+Deaconess Joy Prim is a United Methodist missionary with the General Board of Global Ministries serving as a welfare case officer for migrant domestic workers.
+She is based at the Mission for Migrant Workers at St. John’s Cathedral in Hong Kong, SAR (special administrative region of the People’s Republic of China).
+Joy gained valuable experience for her current task as a mission intern with MFMW.

-“My faith journey,” Ms. Prim said, “has been influenced and led by the UMW purpose, growing up with a mother and grandmother who were both United Methodist Women and my choice to become a UMW member at 12 years old.
+“My faith journey,” she said, “has been influenced and led by the United Women in Faith (formerly United Methodist Women) purpose, growing up with a mother and grandmother who were both members and my choice to become a UWF member at 12 years old.
 I could recite the purpose before I could read chapter books.
-The foundation they laid for caring for issues of women, youth and children in our local communities and around the world began a spark inside with a yearning for more mission work.”
+The foundation they laid for caring for issues of women, youth and children in our local communities and around the world sparked my yearning for mission work.”

-Born in Statesville, North Carolina, Ms. Prim most recently lived in Los Angeles.
-California.
-She is a member of West LA United Methodist Church in California, part of the California-Pacific Conference.
-She earned a Bachelor of Science degree in elementary education from Pfeiffer University, Misenheimer, North Carolina, in 2009.
+Born in Statesville, North Carolina, Joy grew up in western North Carolina.
+She most recently lived in Los Angeles.
+She is a member of West LA United Methodist Church, part of the California-Pacific Conference.
+She was welcomed into the order of Deaconess and Home Missioner in 2020 and consecrated as a deaconess in May 2022.

-Ms. Prim cherishes “God moments.”
-Then, she said, “I feel connected to my understandings of the early church that weren’t so much about liturgies and formalities but about building community, finding ways to support each other and live our faith through action.”
+Joy cherishes “God moments,” she said, “where I feel connected to my understandings of the early church that weren’t so much about liturgies and formalities but about building community, finding ways to support each other and living our faith in action.”